csvtoolkit/FastCSV-ext/README.md

 This extension is built on top of [FastCSV-C](https://github.com/csvtoolkit/FastCSV-C), a standalone C library for high-performance CSV processing.

+> **Tip**: For a unified API that automatically leverages this extension when available, check out [PHP-CSVHelper](https://github.com/csvtoolkit/PHP-CSVHelper).
+It provides a consistent interface that uses FastCSV for maximum performance while gracefully falling back to SplFileObject when needed.

 ## Features

 - High-performance CSV reading and writing